AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/find.doc.md

 ## Description

-`Varybivore::Find` accepts a list of variables and produces a function.
+`Varybivore::Find` accepts a list of variables and returns a function.
-When provided with predicates, the function returns the index of the first variable that satisfies all predicates, or `-1` if it cannot find the variable.
+When invoked by predicates, the function returns the index of the first variable that satisfies all predicates, or `-1` if it cannot find the variable.

 <pre><code>   Arguments...
 -> Predicates...
 -> Found ?